ATF Admits AR-15s Are Not Machine Guns In Bump Stock Case!!!

 What did the ATF admit regarding AR-15s and machine guns?

-What is the legal definition of a machine gun?
+What is the legal definition of a machine gun according to US law?

-A machine gun is defined as any weapon that shoots, is designed to shoot, or can be readily restored to shoot automatically more than one shot without manual reloading by a single function of the trigger.
-This definition also includes conversion parts.
+A machine gun is defined as any weapon that shoots, is designed to shoot, or can be readily restored to shoot automatically more than one shot without manual reloading, using a single function of the trigger.
+This definition is key in regulatory cases involving firearm modifications.

-How does the ATF's interpretation of 'readily restored' apply to firearms?
+How did the ATF's interpretation of 'readily restored' affect bump stock classification?

-What was the significance of the GOA v.
-Garland bump stock case?
+What is the significance of the GOA v.
+Garland case for AR-15 owners?

 Related News